-3711 West Pine Mall Wuller Hall, 2nd Floor St. Louis, MO 63108 (314) 977-8255 (TALK) (24 hours)
+3711 West Pine Mall Wuller Hall, 2nd Floor St. Louis, Missouri 63108 Phone: (314) 977-8255

-The University Counseling Center provides a broad range of services for all Students, including full-time, part-time and graduate Students, including individual and couples counseling, educational and therapy groups, psychiatry, outreach and programming, and consultation to groups, departments, and organizations.
+The University Counseling Center provides a broad range of services for all Students, including full-time, part-time and graduate students, including individual and couples counseling, educational and therapy groups, psychiatry, outreach and programming, and consultation to groups, departments, and organizations.
 University counselors are trained to provide services to persons impacted by sexual violence.
 Mental health information and records are not available to anyone outside or within the University without the client's express permission.

-For mental health emergencies, a trained and licensed staff therapist is on call 24 hours per day, 7 days per week, 365 days per year and can be available by contacting (314) 977-8255 (TALK) (24-hours).
+For mental health emergencies, a trained and licensed staff therapist is on call 24 hours per day, 7 days per week, 365 days per year and can be available by contacting (314) 977-8255 (TALK).